kammitama5/kammitama5.github.io/_posts/2017-4-29-Saturday-29th.md

 - C++ quiz (done)

 - C++ lab (made quite a bit of headway on that one this evening with my lab-partner).
-  I do want to make sure my code is as clean as possible and readable.
+  I do want to make sure my code is as clean as possible and readable. (almost done)

 - Finish up Chapter 2 proofs for Predicate calculus class (done)

-- Watch ["As We May Program"](https://vimeo.com/215418110), Peter Norvig's talk for Lisp NYC group
+- Watch ["As We May Program"](https://vimeo.com/215418110), Peter Norvig's talk for Lisp NYC group (done)